Ivan the Terrible (1945 film): Reception in the USSR

-The first part was received ambivalently by audiences in the USSR upon release.
+Part I received varying responses from audiences in the USSR upon release.
 The future sound engineer Boris Vengerovsky, who was 13 when the first part was released, recounted that when he attended a showing, the room was full at the beginning; by the end, only four people remained in the room.
 Contemporary accounts from other viewers also show dislike for the film.
 Future chess grandmaster Mikhail Botvinnik commented that the film was a "boring art gallery", and sculptor Vera Mukhina criticized the "lack of a great tragedy of the human character".
+One letter from a viewer, sent directly to Eisenstein, states that although the viewer enjoyed the plot, they found the film disappointing.

-However, it received some positive critical reviews.
-Critic Boris Romashov, writing for Izvestiya, called the first part a "masterpiece of cinematographic art" and praised the acting, cinematography, and set design.
-Vsevolod Vishnevsky praised Part I in his 1945 review for Pravda.
-However, upon viewing Part II in 1947, Vishnevsky wrote a negative review, commenting that Eisenstein was "too Western".
+The film received some positive critical reviews.
+Critic Boris Romashov, writing for the newspaper Izvestiya, called Part I a "masterpiece of cinematographic art" and praised the acting, cinematography and set design.
+Critic Vsevolod Vishnevsky praised Part I in his 1945 review for the newspaper Pravda.
+Both Vishnevsky and Romashov praised the film for its presentation of Ivan as a leader beloved by the Russian people and Ivan's centralization of power and imperial expansion.
+Upon viewing Part II in 1947, Vishnevsky wrote an (unpublished) negative review, commenting that Eisenstein was "too Western".
 Alexander Dovzhenko also disliked Ivan, and considered Eisenstein to be "up to his neck...in Western aesthetics".
-Natalya Sokolova wrote for Iskusstvo Kino in 1958 upon the release of the second part that the film was the greatest work of each of its participants, in spite of its flaws, and praised Cherkasov's acting in particular.
+Natalya Sokolova wrote for Iskusstvo Kino in 1958 upon the release of Part II that the film was the greatest work of each of its participants, in spite of its flaws, and praised Cherkasov's acting in particular.